heyredhat/spheres-old/README.md

 A quantum spin can be represented as finite dimensional complex vector.
 Eliding many details, if the components of a spin state in the |j, m> representation are interpreted as the coefficients of a polynomial, then the roots of that polynomial when stereographically projected from the complex plane to the 2-sphere along the axis of quantization correspond to a constellation of points.
 Each point or "star" contributes an angular momentum of 1/2 in its direction so that the total angular momentum axis is just the sum of the stars.

-The provided method `spin_XYZ` takes a `qt.Qobj` (or an `np.array`) representing a spin state and returns a list of the xyz coordinates of its stars.
-Conversely, the method `XYZ_spin` takes a list of xyz coordinates and returns its corresponding complex vector (as an `np.array`).
+The provided method `spin_XYZ` takes a `qt.Qobj` representing a spin state and returns a list of the xyz coordinates of its stars.
+Conversely, the method `XYZ_spin` takes a list of xyz coordinates and returns its corresponding complex vector.
 We leave aside for now the "phase," which, to put it briefly, has to do with the fact that the roots of polynomials are only defined up to multiplcation by a complex scalar.

 To create a Sphere for a random spin state, we can use:
 ```